eddocs/doc/configuration/filters.md

 ## Overview

 Filters can be used to filter and transform the received logs before further processing.
-They are useful to discard unnecessary logs, protect sensitive data \(e.g. mask ssn\) and reduce the agent resource usage \(due to less data being fed into processors\), .
+They are useful to discard unnecessary logs, protect sensitive data \(e.g. mask ssn\), transform content.
+Adding filters at the right place help reducing the agent resource usage due to less data being fed into processors.

 Filters are defined at the top level in config yaml.